-The Harold B. Hatch Endowed Fund is established and the 1st Annual Harold B. Hatch Community Run is held in honor of Thayer math teacher and coach for the track & field and cross-country teams.
-Affectionately known as HBH, Mr. Hatch has the distinction of starting Thayer’s girls’ track program.
-An HBH quote that appears on the back of official Hatch Run t-shirts reads, "Today is the youngest day of the rest of your life.
+The Harold B. Hatch Endowed Fund is established and the inaugural Harold B. Hatch Community Run is held in honor of the Thayer math teacher and coach of the track & field and cross country teams.
+Affectionately known as HBH, Hatch has the distinction of starting Thayer’s girls track program.
+An HBH quote that appears on the back of official Hatch Run t-shirts reads: "Today is the youngest day of the rest of your life.
 Get out for a run."

-Middle School Spanish teacher Allynn Lodge is named a National Association of Independent Schools (NAIS) Teacher of the Future.
+Middle School Spanish Faculty Allynn Lodge is named a National Association of Independent Schools (NAIS) Teacher of the Future.

-At Homecoming, the Marshall B. Litchfield Biology Wing in Glover is dedicated to honor Marshall B. Litchfield P ’78, better known as Litch, who during his twenty-eight year tenure was a teacher, a coach, a college counselor, Assistant Headmaster, Director of Studies, Dean of Faculty, and Upper School Director.
+At Homecoming, the Marshall B. Litchfield Biology Wing in Glover is dedicated to honor Marshall B. Litchfield P ’78, better known as "Litch," who during his 28-year tenure was a teacher, a coach, a college counselor, an Assistant Headmaster, a Director of Studies, a Dean of Faculty, and an Upper School Director.

 Thayer Academy’s Collaborative Design Lab is unveiled.